 Our victories speak for themselves.
 We take pride in knowing that we have changed lives through fighting for these successful outcomes.

-Uri Ammar was sentenced to life in prison for his alleged involvement in the armed robbery of a Brinks truck at Calder Casino.
-Mr. Ammar has maintained his innocence throughout.
-Seitles & Litwin successfully argued to the the 11th U.S. Circuit Court of Appeals that Ammar’s convictions must be dismissed because the trial judge violated his right to a speedy… Read More
+Seitles & Litwin successfully overturned Uri Ammar’s conviction and life sentence on appeal.
+After trial, Uri Ammar was sentenced to life in prison for his alleged involvement in the armed robbery of a Brinks truck at Calder Casino.
+Seitles & Litwin successfully argued to the the Eleventh Circuit Court of Appeals that Ammar’s convictions must be dismissed because the trial judge violated… Read More

 Mr. Enriquez Guerrero, a Colombian national, was charged with conspiring to import hundreds of kilograms of cocaine into the United States.
 Mr. Guerrero was also charged with the same offense in Colombia for which he was sentenced to 87 months.
 Prior to the completion of his sentence in Colombia, Mr. Enriquez Guerrero was extradited to the United States.
 Prior to… Read More